-We expect to earn interest income in future periods from the investment of net proceeds from the IPO and a significant decrease in interest income (expense) given the conversion of the convertible notes into shares of our common stock upon the closing of the IPO in August 2016.
+We expect to earn interest income in future periods from the investment of the net proceeds from the IPO and a significant decrease in interest (expense) income given the conversion of the principal and accrued and unpaid interest on both the Convertible Notes and Interim Notes.

-Other Expense
+Other (Expense) Income

-Other expense relates to foreign currency exchange gains and losses.
+Other (expense) income relates to foreign currency exchange gains and losses.
 Foreign currency exchange gains and losses relate to transactions and monetary asset and liability balances denominated in currencies other than the U.S. dollar.
 Foreign currency gains and losses may continue to fluctuate in the future due to changes in foreign currency exchange rates.